 2. Now tuck your hips and upper body, as if starting a crunch, not curling forward but enough to straighten your back.

 3. Lift your leg again without letting your back arch.
 You will feel you need to use far more low back and upper leg muscle to do this.
 You also need to use your abdominal muscles to keep your spine from sagging into an arch again.
 That is functional use of abdominal muscle - using them they way you need in real life to hold healthful posture, without any tightening, to create healthful movement.
 It is a more effective exercise that does not compressively load your lower spine joints and soft tissue in the process.

 Using your abdominal muscles for real life and daily healthy movement is the key, not lying on the floor for a few minutes doing crunches.
-Just strengthening is not what will make muscles support your back.
-Using this new thinking about how abdominal muscles really work, you can use your muscles to hold your spine in healthy position. that is how you will prevent back pain.
-This method is called Dr. Jolie Bookspan's Ab Revolution.
-The new book is available and gives exercises from the simplest to the most challenging.
-You will learn how to use your abs for real life, and never need crunches again.
+Strengthening is not what makes muscles move your spine from slouching into neutral spine.
+Using this new thinking about how abdominal muscles really work, you can use your muscles to hold your spine in healthy position.

 Remember to use the above posture control technique technique all the time, during all your activities, and with everything you carry.
 It doesn't mean tightening your muscles, just moving your spine out of swayback to neutral spine.
 When you carry things, don't lean your upper body backward to "balance it" When wearing a backpack, don't arch back or or hunch forward.
 Use your muscles to keep healthful upright posture.
 It's more exercise and it's good for you.

 Why A Pillow Under The Knees Doesn't Fix The Source of Pain